Santosw-Git/zeroStart-VectorX/README.md

 The project demonstrates the full cycle of building a transformer: defining architecture, tokenization, batching, training, and generating text outputs.

-## Getting Started

-Follow these steps to set up and run the project locally:
+### Follow these steps to set up and run the project locally:

 ### 1. Clone the Repository